MicrosoftDocs/cpp-docs/docs/code-quality/build-reliable-secure-programs.md

 - *Secret scanning alerts for partners.* Runs automatically on all public repositories.
 Any strings that match patterns that were provided by secret scanning partners are reported directly to the relevant partner.
 - *Secret scanning alerts for users.* You can enable and configure extra scanning for repositories owned by organizations that use GitHub Enterprise Cloud and have a license for GitHub Advanced Security.
 These tools also support private and internal repositories.

 GitHub provides known patterns of secrets for partners and users that can be configured to meet your needs.
-For more details, please see:
+For more information, please see:

 - [Secret scanning patterns](https://docs.github.com/en/code-security/secret-scanning/secret-scanning-patterns#supported-secrets-for-user-alerts)
 - [About secret scanning in GitHub](https://docs.github.com/en/enterprise-cloud@latest/code-security/secret-scanning/about-secret-scanning)